adamsilver/fdpb/05-an-inbox.md

 ## Marking email for action

-To let users select emails, we'll need to add checkboxes.
-Let's do that now.
+To let users select emails, we'll need to add a checkbox to each item.

 ```
 <ul class="inbox">